kuizuo/blog/blog/program/Vercel部署个人博客.md

 ```
 Vercel CLI 24.2.1
 ?
 Set up and deploy “F:\Project\React\online-tools”?
 [Y/n] y
 ?
 Which scope do you want to deploy to?
-Sunny
+Ray
 ?
 Link to existing project? [y/N] n
 ?
 What’s your project’s name? online-tools
 ?
 In which directory is your code located? ./